vimeo/dials/README.md

 	// the dials tag can be used as alias so when the name in the config file
 	// changes, the code doesn't have to change.
 	Val2 int `dials:"val_2"`
+	// Dials follows the Go convention for flags and will look for the dials
+	// tag or field name in lower-kebab-case.
+In this case, it would look for
+	// val-3 flag.
+To specify a different flag name, use the `dialsflag` tag.
+	// Now, Dials will lookup "some-val" flag instead.
+Since only
-	// the `dialsflag` tag is used for command line flag values.
-The Val3 value
+	// `dialsflag` tag is specified, Val3 will only be populated from command
-	// will only be populated from command line flags Val3 bool `dialsflag:"val-3"`
+	// line flags
+	Val3 bool `dialsflag:"some-val"`
 	// Path holds the value of the path to the config file.
 Dials follows the
 	// Go convention and will look for the dials tag or field name in all caps.
 	// In this case, it would lookup the PATH environment variable.
 To specify